SAP-samples/cloud-nodejs-oflm/README.md

     ```
   The SAP Cloud SDK supports you end-to-end when developing applications that communicate with SAP solutions and services such as SAP S/4HANA Cloud, SAP SuccessFactors, and many others.

-  Using the SDK, you can reduce your effort when developing an application on SAP Business Technology Platform by building on best practices delivered by the SDK.
+  Using the SDK, you can reduce your effort when developing an application on SAP Cloud Platform by building on best practices delivered by the SDK.
 The SDK can provide JavaScript libraries and project templates.

   To create such an application, it provides a command-line interface, that allows you to scaffold or enhance an application with the missing parts.
 To use the SDK: [Read More](https://sap.github.io/cloud-sdk/docs/js/getting-started/)